The Chicago School at Dallas — Admission Snapshot 2026

 The Chicago School at Dallas Profile

-Does a degree from The Chicago School at Dallas Worth It?
+Is a The Chicago School at Dallas Degree Worth It?

-How much a The Chicago School at Dallas Graduate make?
+How much does a The Chicago School at Dallas Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 56899.
-An average The Chicago School at Dallas graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $56,899.
+An average The Chicago School at Dallas graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Masters Degree Programs